coder/coder/docs/dotfiles.md

 ## Setup script support

-User can have either of the following setup script files in their dotfiles repo:
+User can setup their dotfiles by creating one of the following script files in their dotfiles repo:

 - `install.sh`
 - `install`